 EXCEPT DURING THE PANDEMIC, we take any bike-related donations!

 We accept any bicycles — in any condition –anytime during our open hours (check the bottom of the page for current hours.) but we can’t buy bikes, or take trades.
 OCBC is a 501(c)(3) non-profit organization, so all donations are tax-deductible.

-We also accept any bicycle-related items — magazines, books, DVD’s (or VCR tapes!), tools, clip-in pedals and shoes, and bike-specific clothing (except used shorts!)
+We also accept any bicycle-related items — magazines, books, DVD’s (or VCR tapes!), tools, clip-in pedals and shoes, trainers, and bike-specific clothing that is still presentable.
 Good quality parts and accessories with useful life are especially welcome (and some other, non-bike stuff: please check our Wish List, or call).

 What we do with donated bikes

 We work hard to find the best new use for every donated bike — whether it’s used for education, as in our Earn A Bike program; refurbished and sold or earned with volunteer credits to help someone get riding; or properly recycled after salvaging all its useful parts.

 What you get from us for your bike donation

 We will provide documentation (paper or electronic) of your donation for your tax purposes, but cannot trade donations for mechandise or shop credits.

 Getting it to us